dgoodman-idea/Git101/README.md

 # Git101
-* A place to play
+* A nice place to play